-- communities in Cinderford and the area - buld benefit the most from the new development but villages to the north of Cinderford would also derive notable benefits resulting from increased facilities in the local area.
-It is likely that the new facilities would attract people from these neighbouring villages into Cinderford, leading to improved social connectivity. - Establishing a new and relatively large college in Cinderford would raise the profile of the town and help promote links between Cinderford and surrounding communities, since students would travel to Cinderford to use this facility.
-Therefore, the facility would not only benefit those in Cinderford but also those in surrounding villages. - The college is central to the new development in Option 1.
+- notable benefits resulting from increased facilities in the local area.
+It is likely that the new facilities would attract people from the neighbouring villages into Cinderford, leading to improved social connectivity.

+Establishing a new and relatively large college in Cinderford would raise the profile of the town and help promote links between Cinderford and surrounding communities, since students would travel to Cinderford to use this facility.
+Therefore, the facility - The college is central to the new development in Option 1.
 The central positioning of this building would assist in establishing an amenity 'hub', surrounded by residential and hotel development and serving as a clearly defined community centre, attracting people into Cinderford from the wider area and therefore promoting links between communities. - The central, elevated position of the college has potential to create a focal point for the town under Option 2, strengthening the identity of the area.
 However, the college would be located further from the energy centre than under Option 1, which may inhibit links between the college and energy centre. - Under Option 1, Northern United would be redeveloped to provide a combination of residential and office space.
 However, this site